bigwiv/Biopython-cn/chr13.rst

 Biopython 1.58 introduced a wrapper for PhyML (```http://www.atgc-montpellier.fr/phyml/`` <http://www.atgc-montpellier.fr/phyml/>`__).
-The program accepts an input alignment in ``phylip-relaxed`` format (that°Øs Phylip format, but without the 10-character limit on taxon names) and a variety of options.
+The program accepts an input alignment in ``phylip-relaxed`` format (that‚Äôs Phylip format, but without the 10-character limit on taxon names) and a variety of options.
 A quick example:

 .. code:: verbatim